-The long-awaited update to Lightroom is finally here.
+The long-awaited update to Lightroom 6 is finally here.
 Software updates create anticipation and excitement fueled by the new features added to the new release, and Lightroom has had its share of anticipation.
 There has been a lot of hype and fanfare and a day-long webcast tirelessly done by Kelby Media Group.
 I have (don’t ask why) Adobe Creative Cloud and was able to download and install Lightroom CC to look at the new features.
 The post is about my experience and review based on my photographic workflow.
-You may, and many of you will, disagree with my assessment.
+You may, and many of you will disagree with my assessment.
 Here are the new features and what I think of them.

 - GPU Assist: Up to this point Lightroom did not care how capable your video card might be, everything was done by the CPU.
 Lightroom 6 uses the processing capabilities of your video card if it has OpenGL 3.3 or later capability.
 Although I was excited about this feature and although my video card supports OpenGL 4.1 for some reason Lightroom disagrees.
 So, I do not see any speed benefits coming from GPU support.
 Bummer!
 Please do not recommend that I upgrade my video card.
 I built this computer about a year ago and it is running fine, I am not about to modify it again.
-Adobe site offers a page dedicated to this and say “Graphics cards produced in the last 2-3 years that meet the minimum system requirements.”
+Adobe site offers a page dedicated to this and says “Graphics cards produced in the last 2-3 years that meet the minimum system requirements.”
 Check before getting excited.
 My evaluation: Somewhat negative.

 - Face Recognition: Lightroom now can catalog faces and let you search for the photographs of any person in the catalog.
 Essentially, it is a visual cue, an analog of written keywords.
 It may offer benefits to people who want Lightroom to recognize the faces, but I don’t photograph too many people and do not mind using keywords to identify them.
 Your mileage may vary, you may want to look at the Adobe documentation of this feature.
 My evaluation: Neutral.

 - Merge to HDR: Oh, no!
 There will be a deluge of HDR images on the Internet now!
 Thankfully, Lightroom does not have the “grungify” option and the results are very clean and realistic.
 I am VERY pleased to see this.
 Another feature that appears to be a benefit is that the merged image is saved in Adobe DNG format as a RAW image.
 I am assuming, which may or may not be accurate, that the DNG file brings all the advantages of the RAW format instead of shoehorning the image into that format.
-The Exposure slider on such HDR files show a range of -10 to +10 where the range for normal RAW format images is -5 to +5.
-Perhaps it is kept as variant of a 32-bit file.
+The Exposure slider on such HDR files shows a range of -10 to +10 where the range for normal RAW format images is -5 to +5.
+Perhaps it is kept as a variant of a 32-bit file.
 The Adobe page on this feature does not offer any insight on the file format.
 My evaluation: Somewhat Positive.

 - Merge to Panorama: There are many ways of doing this and the addition of it to Lightroom is not a very important one for me.
 The company page dedicated to this feature says “Lightroom lets you easily merge photos of a landscape into a breathtaking panorama.”
 By now we should all be accustomed to adjective inflation, to ignore that “breathtaking” part.
 All said, the feature works easily for horizontal, vertical, and multiple-row panoramas and creates a DNG file as it does for HDR merge.
 That may be a plus, but this is not a major feature for me.
 My evaluation: Neutral.